LiberationFrequency/BazzArch/airootfs/etc/skel/Desktop/README.md

 # Camera Support
-The kernel module uvcvideo and gspca are loaded by default.
+The kernel uvcvideo and a few gspca modules are loaded by default.
 VLC can record, play, stream and convert.
 That works fine for me, and should support a lot of hardware.
 For further information, take a look at
 http://www.ideasonboard.org/uvc/
 http://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/tree/Documentation/video4linux/gspca.txt?id=HEAD
 https://wiki.archlinux.org/index.php/Webcam_setup

+For seeing, which modules are available, take a look at /lib/modules/4.4.9-rt17-1-rt/kernel/drivers/media/usb

 You can also use the application cheese from packages.both, for example.